 YOUR WEEKLY BRIEFING FROM PARLEY

-Over a million golden jellyfish are once thriving in a unique lake in the small island nation of Palau, after a drought in 2016 wiped them out.
-Researchers at the Palau Coral Reef Research Foundation have been carefully monitoring the lake, and were delighted when the population recently recovered.
-The jellyfish are harmless, and form a mesmerizing underwater swarm as they migrate to different parts of the lake throughout the day and night.
-Parley collaborator Rick Miskiv, who shot the above footage in 2014, explains that “there is a cognitive dissonance when you realize the jellyfish don’t sting at all.
+Endemic golden jellyfish are returning to a unique lake in the small island nation of Palau, after a drought in 2016 wiped them out.
+Researchers at the Palau Coral Reef Research Foundation have been carefully monitoring the lake, and were delighted when the population recently showed signs of recovery.
+The jellyfish migrate every day, forming a mesmerizing underwater swarm as they travel to different parts of the lake throughout the day and night.
+Parley collaborator Rick Miskiv, who shot the above photo in 2014, explains that “there is a cognitive dissonance when you realize the jellyfish don’t sting at all.
 As the fear of abates you are immersed in the surreality of the light rays shining on millions of jellyfish migrating to the light.
 It’s a one-of-a-kind underwater experience.”

 (Breaking story) An explosion at a plastics factory in the Dominican Republic has killed at least 6 people and injured over 100, including more than 20 children whose school was across the street.
 The Polyplas plastic company is located in a residential neighborhood in the capital of Santo Domingo, with three schools and two hospitals nearby.
 A gas leak is believed to have caused a boiler to explode.